Suhani1234-5/E-Commerce-Follow-Along/README.md

 Build the address form page.
 Store input values in state.
 Navigate to this form when clicking "Add Address" in the profile.

+### Steps for Milestone 22📝
+You need to create an endpoint that will receive the address from address form in frontend Add the address to the address array inside user collection.